DOS memory management: The 80286 and the high memory area

 Originally, the logic gate was a gate connected to the Intel 8042 keyboard controller.
 Controlling it was a relatively slow process.
 Other methods have since been added to allow for more efficient multitasking of programs which require this wrap-around with programs that access all of the system's memory.
 There was at first a variety of methods, but eventually the industry settled on the PS/2 method of using a bit in port 92h to control the A20 line.

 Disconnecting A20 would not wrap all memory accesses above 1 MiB, just those in the 1 MiB, 3 MiB, 5 MiB, etc. ranges.
 Real mode software only cared about the area slightly above 1 MiB, so Gate A20 was enough.

 Virtual 8086 mode, introduced with the Intel 80386, allows the A20 wrap-around to be simulated by using the virtual memory facilities of the processor: physical memory may be mapped to multiple virtual addresses, thus allowing that the memory mapped at the first megabyte of virtual memory may be mapped again in the second megabyte of virtual memory.
 The operating system may intercept changes to Gate A20 and make corresponding changes to the virtual memory address space, which also makes irrelevant the efficiency of Gate-A20 toggling.

 The first user of the HMA among Microsoft products was Windows 2.0 in 1987, which introduced the HIMEM.SYS device driver.
 Starting with versions 5.0 of DR-DOS (1990) and of MS-DOS (1991), parts of the operating system could be loaded into HMA as well, freeing up to 46 KiB of conventional memory.
 Other components, such as device drivers and TSRs, could be loaded into the upper memory area (UMA).

+80286 introduced a MMIO memory hole (15 MiB to 16 MiB) for some ISA devices.